How to clean a kettle and other kitchen appliances

 We hope that by reading this article you’ve now got a better idea about how to clean a kettle.
 This is a more important kitchen chore than you probably give it credit for, especially if you’re a connoisseur of fine teas.
 Further, we have shared with you some tips for two other common kitchen appliances.

 Sick of cleaning your own home?
-If you are after a no obligation quote for cleaning, we’d love to chat to you about your needs.
+If you are after a no obligation quote for home cleaning services, we’d love to chat to you about your needs.
 Contact us or create a customised quote online instantly.

 Book a home cleaning service or end of lease cleaner online instantly!